Technigo/application-remote-boot-camp/README.md

 ### How you will be judged
 The coding assignment will be judged by a jury from the industry.
 All solutions will be anonymously judged, and what we will be looking for is your solution in relation to your previous knowledge – no need to panic!

+**What we will look at:**
+* Your usage of HTML tags
+* Your usage of CSS such as classes
+* That you code is clean and easy to read.
+* That all the required parts are there.
+* Your solution based on the previous knowledge that you have.

 ---